sn0w12/ComfyUI-Sn0w-Scripts/README.md

 ## Creating the Configuration File

-To get started, create a `config.json` file in the root directory of the `sn0w-scripts` project, alongside the `custom_nodes` folder.
+To get started, create a `config.json` file in the root directory of the `sn0w-scripts` project, or simply change the name of `config.json.example`.
 Here's a basic example of what this file might look like:

 ```json
 {